guidefari/here_hugo/apps/v2/src/content/note/effective.md

 );
 ```

 ## Errors become part of the design

-Plain async TypeScript hides a lot of error state if you aren't disciplined about how you handle errors.

-The signature `Promise<Invoice>` says nothing about what can go wrong.
-You find out at runtime, or by reading every function it calls.
+Plain async TypeScript makes it easy to lose track of errors. `Promise<Invoice>` tells you what comes back when things go well.
+To find out what can fail, you have to read the functions it calls or wait for a failure at runtime.
 Matt Pocock has [a good talk on this](https://www.youtube.com/watch?v=S2GChOwivwQ).

-Every effect is `Effect<A, E, R>`: success, error, requirements.
-All three channels are tracked.
+An effect has the type `Effect<A, E, R>`.
+It tracks the result, possible errors and required services.

 ```ts
 class CustomerNotFound extends Data.TaggedError("CustomerNotFound")<{